mohamedtaher00/RISC-V32/README.md

 # RV32I Pipelined Processor with UART Interface

----

 ## Overview

-A 5-stage pipelined RV32I processor implemented in Verilog, targeting the **Cyclone IV FPGA** (Intel/Altera).
-The `interfacing` branch extends the base pipeline with a memory-mapped UART peripheral, an address decoder, and byte/halfword load masking — enabling the processor to communicate over serial.
+A 5-stage pipelined RV32I processor implemented in Verilog, targeting the **Cyclone IV FPGA** (Intel/Altera), featuring a memory-mapped UART peripheral, an address decoder, and byte/halfword load masking — enabling the processor to communicate over serial.

 The design achieves **112.6 MHz** on Cyclone IV with a 20 ns clock period constraint (`top.sdc`).

----

 ## Architecture